The NUCLIO team

 José Saraiva has a bachelor’s degree in Geology and a MSc in Geo-resources.
 He’s our expert in Martian geology, and he is always up to date with the latest news from Mars.
 He has been the source of many of the great articles at Portal do Astrónomo and he always has ideas for new texts, as well as for lectures and exhibitions.
 He also translates fiction, and he loves books, cinema and listening to music.
 He is always in a good mood and has a keen critical thinking and lots of imagination.
 He dreams of meteorites and craters, but when he is awake, he aims to contribute with his work and ideas to a more conscious and informed society through education.

 Teresa studied Geophysical Sciences and had training in IT system’s analysis, developing an interest in Multimedia.
-She was training coordinator for Design and Multimedia and collaborated with the ReadSpeaker’s computational linguistics team giving support for Portuguese language.
-At NUCLIO, she is responsible for the communication, news and social networks, and also for the design of some websites (including this one).
-She helps in translating content from NUCLIO projects into Portuguese and also translates the news you can read on Portal do Astrónomo.
+She was a training coordinator in Design and Multimedia and worked with ReadSpeaker’s computational linguistics team giving support for Portuguese language.
+She is editorial coordinator at NUCLIO, being responsible for press releases, news, social media, and the content and design of many of our official websites (including this one).
+She supports the translation into Portuguese of content from NUCLIO projects, coordinates Portal do Astrónomo website, and translates its news.
+She also collaborates in the design of communication material.
 She loves travelling and is passionate about reading and writing.
 She has already published 2 books (novel and short stories) and has a third on the way!

 Content developer and outreach expert at NUCLIO